-The colors of the year are here
+Everyone will be painting their homes these colors in 2018

 Black is back

-Black always predominates the world of fashion, and now we can bring it onto our walls.
+Black always predominates in the world of fashion, and now we can bring it onto our walls.
 An amazing thing about dark walls—at night, they seem to recede, bringing a sense of endless space.

 PPG, Glidden, and Olympic Paints have all staked out black for their 2018 colors.
 Those of us who can’t imagine painting a whole room black can use it on the trim, or brush a couple of coats on the front door.
 But Glidden's Deep Onyx looks magical in a room where you entertain, or on one wall of an open floor plan space to designate that part of the room for a specific activity, like dining or lounging.